TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-domainservices-networkalert.md

 # Network Health Alert for Azure AD Domain Services

-Hello [Customer Name],

-We identified that your managed domain has an active Network Error alert.
-This means that Microsoft is unable to reach the domain controllers due to network rules you have set up on your domain.
+We are unable to reach the domain controllers for your managed domain due to network rules configured within your Azure virtual network.

 Azure AD Domain Services requires access to specific ports in order to service and maintain your managed domain.
-In order to ensure your managed domain works as expected, these ports must be open for access from Microsoft.
-To learn more about the networking requirements, refer to this article:
+To ensure that your managed domain works as expected, these ports must be open for access from Microsoft.
+To learn more about the networking requirements for managed domains please refer to this article:

 [Ports required for Azure AD Domain Services](https://docs.microsoft.com/azure/active-directory-domain-services/active-directory-ds-networking#ports-required-for-azure-ad-domain-services)

-While Microsoft is unable to reach the domain controllers, your managed domain may be negatively affected.
-We highly recommend you to edit your network settings to be compliant with our requirements.
-For steps to resolve the network error, refer to the following article:
+If we are unable to reach the domain controllers, your managed domain may be negatively affected, as Azure AD Domain Services will be unable to synchronize, and your users may have trouble signing-in.
+For help ensuring your network settings are configured to allow Microsoft to properly maintain your domain, please refer to the following article:

 [Troubleshooting invalid networking configuration for your managed domain](https://docs.microsoft.com/azure/active-directory-domain-services/active-directory-ds-troubleshoot-nsg#alert-aadds104-network-error)